Agent Control Plane Reference Architecture (ACP-RA)

 idempotency keys and retry control to prevent amplification

-action envelopes emitted to the evidence ledger
+action envelopes emitted to evidence ledger

 tool provenance and attestation stamped into every action envelope